Flood Re: History (Statement of Principles)

 A series of agreements on flood insurance have been made between governments in the UK and the insurance industry since the 1960s.
-These started with what is referred to as the "Gentleman‟s Agreement" more recently named the "Statement of Principles on the provision of flood insurance" after the year 2000.
+These started with what is referred to as the "Gentleman's Agreement" more recently named the "Statement of Principles on the provision of flood insurance" after the year 2000.
 Following the serious UK flooding in 2000, which affected 10,000 properties in 700 locations and caused £1 billion of damage, the government and the Association of British Insurers drew up a statement of principles.
 Under the agreement ABI members agreed to continue offering insurance at existing rates to properties at high risk of flooding, if the government continued to invest in flood defences.
-The ABI became increasingly opposed to continuing with the Statement of Principles which it says created a two-tier insurance market in which non-members and new entrants did not have to insure properties in high risk flood areas.
-That meant new joiners could offer cheaper premiums than the insurers who did sign up to the agreement.
+The ABI became increasingly opposed to continuing with the Statement of Principles, as it created a two-tier insurance market.
+Non-members and new entrants were not obligated to insure properties in high-risk flood areas, allowing them to offer cheaper premiums than the insurers who had signed the agreement.
 The ABI stated in the consultation into the Statement of Principles that, "The SoP was only ever meant to be a temporary ‟sticking plaster‟" and that "New entrants to the home insurance market start from a position where they have no commitments under the agreement.
 This gives them a significant commercial advantage."
-In 2008 the UK government and the ABI agreed to revise and extend the Statement of Principles for one last five-year period.
+In 2008, the UK government and the ABI agreed to revise and extend the Statement of Principles for one last five-year period.